abbottwhitley/abbottwhitley.github.io/documentation/_posts/2019-09-19-K-Nearest-Neighbor-Classifier.md

 > Self Guided study of the [course notes](http://cs231n.github.io/) for cs231n: Convolutional Neural Networks for Visual Recognition, provided as a public resource through Stanford University.
 Included in this page are references to many of the classes and function calls developed by Stanford university as part of the cs231 curriculum.
 The complete implementation of the [k-NN classifier](/jupyter_notebook/jupyter%20notebooks/2019/09/19/knn_implementation) has been exported as a final Markdown file and can be found in the [Jupyter Notebooks](/jupyter_notebooks/) section of this site.

-In this section, we will implement the k-Nearest Neighbor algorithm, (k-NN), for use in a simple image classification system which will then be implemented and tested against the CIFAR-10 dataset.
-In addition to this write up, a Jupyter Notebook of the
+In this section, we will implement the k-Nearest Neighbor algorithm, (k-NN), for use in a an image classification system.
+The system will then be implemented and tested against the CIFAR-10 dataset.
+The objective of this implementation is to accurately assign a single label to each of the images within the test set based on a set of predetermined categories.

 - [Loading the CIFAR-10 dataset](#loading-the-cifar-10-dataset)
 - [k-Nearest Neighbor Algorithm](#k-Nearest-Neighbor-Algorithm)